10XGenomics/enclone/README.md

 cd ~/enclone
 git pull
 ```
+This assumes that you have not touched the repo since you first cloned it.
+Otherwise you should
+`git checkout master` first.

 <b>4.</b> Edit your shell initialization file to add `:~/bin` to `PATH`.
 Ask a colleague for help
 if needed.
 Close and reopen your terminal window to refresh your path.
 Then you're good to go!